-- Arena Stage opens in the 247-seat Hippodrome, a converted movie house on New York Avenue, with Oliver Goldsmith's She Stoops to Conquer, directed by Edward Mangum.
-Arena produces 17 plays during the first season. - 1952 Edward Mangum leaves Arena Stage and Zelda and Thomas Fichandler become sole leadership. - Arena Stage moves to a new 500-seat home nicknamed "The Old Vat," formerly the Heurich Brewery, in the Foggy Bottom section of Washington, D.C. - Recognizing that producing the highest quality theater at affordable prices is impossible in the current economy, Arena Stage assumes not-for -profit status.
-Freed from the necessity of relying totally on box office income, Arena can concentrate on the art of theater and, like universities, libraries and museums, serve as "an instrument of civilization." - The new 800-plus-seat Arena Stage, designed by Chicago architect Harry Weese as the first theater-in-the-round tailored specifically for the needs of an existing resident acting company, is completed and opens October 30 with the American premiere of Bertolt Brecht's The Caucasian Chalk Circle, directed by Alan Schneider. - Robert Alexander joins Arena Stage with his mixture of social outreach and improvisation theater, Living Stage.
-Living Stage's mission is to inspire creativity, strengthen individual purpose and promote a positive view of one's self and the world.

-Arena Stage produced the world premiere of Howard Sackler's The Great White Hope, directed by Edwin Sherin, which was taken to Broadway, won the 1969 Pulitzer Prize for Drama and launched the careers of actors James Earl Jones and Jane Alexander.
+- 1950 Arena Stage opens in the 247-seat Hippodrome, a converted movie house on New York Avenue, with Oliver Goldsmith's She Stoops to Conquer, directed by Edward Mangum.
+Arena produces 17 plays during the first season. - 1952 Edward Mangum leaves Arena Stage and Zelda and Thomas Fichandler become sole leadership. - 1955 Arena Stage moves to a new 500-seat home nicknamed "The Old Vat," formerly the Heurich Brewery, in the Foggy Bottom section of Washington, D.C. - 1959 Recognizing that producing the highest quality theater at affordable prices is impossible in the current economy, Arena Stage assumes not-for-profit status.
+Freed from the necessity of relying totally on box office income, Arena can concentrate on the art of theater and, like universities, libraries, and museums, serve as "an instrument of civilization." - 1961 The new 800-plus-seat Arena Stage (today known as the Fichandler Stage), designed by Chicago architect Harry Weese as the first theater-in-the-round tailored specifically for the needs of an existing resident acting company, is completed and opens October 30 with the American premiere of Bertolt Brecht's The Caucasian Chalk Circle, directed by Alan Schneider. - 1966 Robert Alexander joins Arena Stage with his mixture of social outreach and improvisation theater, Living Stage.
+Living Stage's mission is to inspire creativity, strengthen individual purpose and promote a positive view of one's self and the world. - 1967 Arena Stage produced the world premiere of Howard Sackler's The Great White Hope, directed by Edwin Sherin, which was taken to Broadway in 1968, won both the Pulitzer Prize for Drama and Tony Award for Best Play in 1969, and launched the careers of actors James Earl Jones and Jane Alexander.

-The success of that production in New York meant that the members of the acting company who went on to Broadway left Arena Stage, and Zelda had to rebuild the company.
-Arena Stage received no remunerations from the Broadway production.
-An important change that Zelda and Tom worked to prevent from happening again by the time that the productions Indians went from Arena Stage to Broadway, therefore, creating the contract framework for other resident theaters to follow when regional productions were taken to commercial productions in New York.
+The success of that production in New York meant that the members of the acting company who went on to Broadway left Arena Stage, and Zelda had to rebuild the company (Arena Stage received no remunerations from the Broadway production).
+Zelda and Tom worked to prevent this situation from happening again when the production Indians went from Arena Stage to Broadway in 1969.
+In doing so, they created the contract framework for other resident theaters to follow when regional productions were taken to commercial productions in New York.